Lacrymology/states/clamav/doc/index.rst

 ------------

 Clam AntiVirus (ClamAV) is a free and open-source, cross-platform antivirus software tool-kit able to detect many types of malicious software, including viruses.
 One of its main uses is on mail servers as a server-side email virus scanner

 .. http://en.wikipedia.org/wiki/Clam_AntiVirus

 .. note::

   If Clamav is used to filter mail for virus, look :doc:`/mail/server/doc/index` to setup a full-stack mail system.

 .. _clamav-freshclam:

 Freshclam
 ---------

-`FreshClam`_ :ref:`glossary-daemon` come with Clamav and is used to update it's virus database.
+FreshClam_ :ref:`glossary-daemon` come with :doc:`index`
+and is used to update it's virus database.

-This is as much important as Clamav itself.
+This is as much important as :doc:`index` itself.

 Link
 ----